rana-sylvatica/rana-tadpole/README.md

      - If 3D printing the case, the provided file is designed to have the screws thread directly into the plastic.
 Getting a good fit on your printer may require some adjustment.
 The files can also be modified to accept heat set inserts, or other screws (such as specialized thread-cutting screws) can be subsituted for the machine screws as well.
 Just do your research on hole diameters, etc.
      - I plan to post a case model in the future that is designed for ordering inexpensively from a 3D printing service such as JLCPCB, but that design is not quite ready yet.
  - #### Button caps
-   - 3D printed, see CAD files
+   - These can be purchased from me (injection molded PBT) or 3D printed.
+Link to purchase: https://ko-fi.com/s/469357a31c
-   - Additional notes:
+   - Additional notes for 3D printing:
      - For best quality, order the Tadpole_Button_x8 file from JLCPCB or other 3D printing service in SLS or MJF nylon
      - Resin printing also works well
      - These buttons are difficult to print with a FDM printer, but please let me know if you find a modification to the design that allows them to print well!